MILES FOR MAMMALS – GOAL R 200 000

 Umoya Khulula Wildlife Centre is a non-profit rehabilitation centre situated in Tzaneen.

 They spread a message of hope and compassion, believing that a single action can greatly impact the world.
 Through advocacy and outreach the team works tirelessly each day to contribute their part of the greater good.

 The current Covid -19 situation has been particularly tough, as they aren’t able to have volunteers at this time who pay a small fee to help them so funding is so important to enable them to continue to this good work.

 Check out their website for more information www.umoyakhululawildlife.com

 Thank you for the support, and please do share this to everyone and anyone who may be able to sponsor Grant for this exciting venture as he runs miles for mammals.

-For GBP, USD, EURO, etc please click on currency converter to calculate Donation in ZAR.
+For GBP, USD, EURO & others, please click on currency converter to calculate your Donation in ZAR.